-With a wide oeuvre of published articles, Deanna Minich, PhD, CNS, IFM Certified Practitioner, has long been recognized for her scholarship in peer-reviewed journals.
+With a wide oeuvre of published articles, Deanna Minich, MS, PhD, IFMCP, CNS has long been recognized for her scholarship in peer-reviewed journals.
 In her latest scholarly foray, Dr. Minich and her co-author Benjamin Brown dive into an overview of glutathione research.

 The article, “A review of dietary (phyto)nutrients for glutathione support,” was published in the journal Nutrients on September 3, 2019 (view full text here).1 It covers a range of topics, including: